 - Small Adjoining Root Branches – Roots are extremely complex and can contain many tiny branches.
 If these tiny branches cannot be cleaned and sealed when the root canal treatment is performed, inflammation can persist.

 - Blocked Root Canal – In some cases, the dentist is unable to effectively clean a root canal because it is blocked by a fractured file left behind from prior root canal treatment.
 Infection and debris can quickly affect adjacent teeth.

 - Narrow or Curved Root Canals – When the root canal is poorly shaped, the endodontic files cannot reach the root tip.
 Continuing infection or re-infection can then occur.

 What does getting an apicoectomy involve?

-Prior to the surgery, the dentist will generally prescribe an antibiotic or anti-inflammatory medication to treat the underlying infection.
-Panoramic x-rays will then be taken to enable the dentist to plan the apicoectomy, which will be performed under local anesthesia.
+Prior to the surgery, the doctor will generally prescribe an antibiotic or anti-inflammatory medication to treat the underlying infection.

 If you are experiencing any signs or symptoms, such as pain or swelling associated with a tooth that has had a root canal, we encourage you to contact our office immediately to schedule an appointment.